bmos/FG-luacheck/README.md

 > If you fork this repo to generate your own luacheck config file, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token.

 > [!NOTE]
-> When adding folders to main.yml (the action that generates the luacheck config), be sure that the local folder names don't start with a number.
+> When adding extensions to main.yml (the action that generates the luacheck config), be sure that the extension names don't start with a number.

 ## Non-standard configurations:
 * Warns about line length > 150.